imageun/imageun/README.md

 issue](https://github.com/image-rs/image/issues/2318) for more info on the inspiration for this project.

-See the `FIXES.md` file for a maintained list of issues from the upstream project that have been fixed.
+See the `FIXED.md` file for a maintained list of issues from the upstream project that have been fixed.

-There are drawbacks with any fork of large projects in that it splits the code maintenance of that project, code improvements made to one project are now missing from the other library unless extra effort is made to port the improvements between the libraries.
+There are drawbacks with any forks of large projects in that it splits the code maintenance of that project, code improvements made to one project are now missing from the other library unless extra effort is made to port the improvements between the libraries.
 This porting can become increasingly difficult as the projects' codebases further diverge.
+Hopefully, enough users appreciate the fixed issues over the breaking changes for the project to attract users which then hopefully attracts contributions.

 I think it is also worth mentioning the [zune-image](https://github.com/etemesi254/zune-image) project, another